-Pollution implicated is the quality, deterioration of seawater whereby raw solid waste and wastewater domestic, agricultural. from industrial sources find their way into the marine environments, particularly from major cities and towns such as Tanga, Pangani, Bagamoyo, Dar es Salaam, Kilwa, Lindi and Mtwara.
-For instance, a study by Hamisi and Mamboya (2014) showed high concentration of nutrients in the waters fronting the coast of Dar es Salaam, in which dissolved inorganic nitrite, nitrate, and phosphate mean values ranged from 0.15±0.01 $0.61\pm0.05$ $\mu$ mol $l^{-1}$ , $0.01\pm0.00$ $5.45\pm0.04 \mu \text{mol} \text{ l}^{-1}$ , and $0.1\pm0.00 \text{ to}$ $0.78\pm0.05~\mu \text{mol}~\text{l}^{-1}$ for nitrite, nitrate and phosphate, respectively.
+Pollution is implicated in the quality, deterioration of seawater whereby raw solid waste and wastewater from domestic, agricultural, and industrial sources find their way into the marine environments, particularly from major cities and towns such as Tanga, Pangani, Bagamoyo, Dar es Salaam, Kilwa, Lindi and Mtwara.
+For instance, a study by Hamisi and Mamboya (2014) showed high concentration of nutrients in the waters fronting the coast of Dar es Salaam, in which dissolved inorganic nitrite, nitrate, and phosphate mean values ranged from 0.15±0.01 to 0.61±0.05 μmol I-1, 0.01±0.00 to 5.45±0.04 μ mol I-1, and 0.1±0.00 to 0.78±0.05 μ mol l-1 for nitrite, nitrate and phosphate, respectively.
 Likewise, Tanga city is experiencing high nutrients in its coastal waters from industrial and domestic sources, resulting in the proliferation of phytoplankton and microalgae (Samoilys and others, 2007).
 Apart from nutrient pollution, other common forms of pollution in the coastal waters, especially in major population centers, include high levels of fecal coliform and total coliform bacteria, persistent organic pollutants (POPs), and heavy metals (Mwakalobo and others, 2013).
 Other common forms of pollutants in the coastal waters include persistent organic pollutants (POPs) and heavy metals.